Collective Security Treaty Organization: Military exercises

 The CSTO holds yearly military command exercises for the CSTO nations to have an opportunity to improve inter-organizational cooperation.
 The largest of such exercises was held in Southern Russia and central Asia in 2011, consisting of more than 10,000 troops and 70 combat aircraft.

 Operational procedures

 Similar to NATO, the CSTO maintains a Parliamentary Assembly.
 CSTO employs a "rotating presidency" system in which the country leading the CSTO alternates every year.
-In order to deploy military bases of a third country in the territory of the CSTO member-states, it is necessary to obtain the official consent of all its members.
+To deploy military bases of a third country in the territory of the CSTO member-states, it is necessary to obtain the official consent of all its members.

 Peacekeeping force

 The Collective Security Treaty Organization (CSTO) maintains a peacekeeping force that has been deployed to areas of conflict, including Tajikistan and Kyrgyzstan.
 The force is composed of troops from member states and is designed to provide stability and security in the region.

 On 6 October 2007, CSTO members agreed to a major expansion of the organization that would create a CSTO peacekeeping force that could deploy under a United Nations mandate or without one in its member states.
 The expansion would also allow all members to purchase Russian weapons at the same price as Russia.

 In January 2022, the CSTO deployed 2,000 of its peacekeepers to Kazakhstan to quell the local unrest.